-(aa) Interest and finance income/expenses
+(z) Interest and finance income/expenses

-- (i) Interest and finance income includes: - interest income from bank deposits and investments; - interest income arising from delayed reimbursement from MTRCL relating to property development enabling works; - realised gains arising from derivative financial instruments designated as hedges for borrowings; - net gains on redemption and disposal of investments; and - net exchange gains arising from foreign currency transactions. - (ii) The Group's interest and finance income arising from non-derivative financial assets are not classified as at fair value through profit or loss, except for those financial assets that include embedded derivatives with economic characteristics and risks different from that of the host contracts.
+- (i) Interest and finance income includes: - interest income from bank deposits and investments; - interest income arising from delayed reimbursement from MTRCL relating to property development enabling works; - realised gains arising from derivative financial instruments designated as hedges for borrowings; - net gains on redemption and disposal of investments; and - net exchange gains arising from foreign currency transactions. - (ii) The Group's interest and finance income arising from non-derivative financial assets are not classified as at fair value through profit or loss.